Gerald Murnane: Career

 Murnane briefly trained for the Roman Catholic priesthood in 1957.
-He abandoned this path, however, instead becoming a teacher in primary schools (from 1960 to 1968), and at the Victoria Racing Club's Apprentice Jockeys' School.
-He received a Bachelor of Arts from the University of Melbourne in 1969, then worked in the Victorian Education Department until 1973.
-From 1980 he began to teach creative writing at various tertiary institutions.
+He abandoned this path after six month, saying that he lost his belief in a religion in a traditional sense, though he states he still believes in a "survival of the soul".
+He instead became a teacher, working in primary schools from 1960 to 1968, and also at the Victoria Racing Club's Apprentice Jockeys' School.

+Studying part-time next to his teaching, Murnane received a Bachelor of Arts from the University of Melbourne in 1969 in English and Arabic.
+He then worked as an editor in the Victorian Education Department until 1973.
+He quit this job to devote more time to writing and took care of his three children as a stay-at-home-dad while his wife went to work.